Atishaysjain/nlp-capstone-project/experimentationv2/README.md

 jd_classification.py: Script to classify the job descriptions into a category and writes the category back to jd_data.csv resume_match.py: Implements weighted cosine similarity for matching resumes to job descriptions, leveraging embeddings generated previously.

+resume_match_results/: Directory containing:
+- Top k (10) Job predictions for each resume along with the similarity score for different embedding models.